canonical-ols/snapstore-snap-docs/en/index.md

 # Snap Enterprise Proxy documentation

-The Snap Enterprise Proxy provides an on-premise proxy to the Snap Store for your devices.
+The Snap Enterprise Proxy provides an on-premise edge proxy to the Snap Store for your devices.
+Devices are registered with the proxy, and all communication with the Store will flow through the proxy.

 ## Features

-* Provide a means to access the Snap Store for devices with restricted network access.
+* provides a means to access the Snap Store for devices with restricted network access;
-* Allow you to control the flow of revision updates for snaps installed on local devices.
+* allows control of snap updates on attached devices;
-* Provides local caching of snap downloads.
+* caches snap downloads;
-* Provides a CLI management tool and a [RESTful API](api-overrides.html).
+* provides a management interface via CLI and [RESTful API](api-overrides.html).